vMarkusK/Advanced-PRTG-Sensors/README.md

 This is a Collection of my Advanced [PRTG](https://www.de.paessler.com/prtg/) Sensors.
 Most Advanced PRTG Sensors were created during Posts on my private Blog, but everyone is welcome Contribute.

+## Project Contribution

+Every issue, enhancement request and pull request is welcome!

+If you open a pull request please note:
++ Do not change Channel Naming (Script update should be non distruptive)
++ Run  Pester Test
 ## Advanced PRTG Sensor Products

 + Veeam Backup & Replication